Winchester Science Centre review – things to do in Winchester in the rain

 Here’s our review:

-Activities for rainy days in Hampshire: Winchester Science Centre and Planetarium
+Visiting Winchester Science Centre and Planetarium

-Our visit was perfectly timed with Science Week during which the Centre was unravelling some of the science behind Science Fiction.
 Star Wars cosplay characters greeted us at the entrance and were wandering around all day posing for selfies and giving plenty of high fives.

 Things to do at the Science Centre

-There are dozens of hands-on experiments suitable for primary and secondary school kids spread over two floors.
-Tot, who is five, was just about old enough to get some of the concepts while three-year-old Baby was more interested in banging ALL the buttons.
+Tot, who was five at the time, was just about old enough to get some of the concepts while three-year-old Baby was more interested in banging ALL the buttons.

-They both enjoyed the immersive experiences:
+They both enjoyed the interactive exhibits:

 - The Colon Cafe – a journey through the intestine to learn about good and bad bacteria with plenty of sound effects and ‘poo’ to squeeze